whiskyechobravo/kerkoapp/README.md

 The main features added by KerkoApp are:

-* Kerko configuration settings are read from environment variables.
-* Configuration settings may be stored in a `.env` file.
-Configuration therefore adheres to the [Twelve-factor App](https://12factor.net/config) methodology.
+* Configuration settings are read from environment variables or a `.env` file, thus adhering to the [Twelve-factor App](https://12factor.net/config) methodology.
 * Templates for common HTTP errors.